Seattle drink tax getting push back from businesses

-Murray said the tax would likely bring in about $16 million dollars a year.
+Murray said the tax would likely bring in about $16 million a year.

 Last month, the owner of the Boss Drive-in, in Seattle’s Delridge neighborhood, made it clear how he felt with a sign outside his restaurant.
 The sign says “HEY MR MAYOR $5 SODAS?
 UR POP TAX SUCKS!”